arcanaland/deck-spec/ESOTERICA.md

 2. **Combine Compatible Layers**: Allow mixing of layers from different sources.
 3. **Present Layered Information**: Design interfaces that reveal the accumulated layers of meaning.
 4. **Maintain Clear Sources**: Indicate where specific interpretations come from.

+Applications should ignore unknown type values or categories gracefully.
+For example, if a file includes a type value of psychology that is not yet supported, the application should skip this layer without errors and log its presence for future compatibility.
+This ensures backward compatibility and allows the specification to evolve incrementally.

 ### Example: Multi-dimensional Access to the 4 of Wands